eleven/ad-builder/README.md

-This is the repo for the Retail Ad Builder.
+This is the repo for the Ad Builder.
 This project programatically builds out ads via `rake build`.

 ## Getting started